khsiufu/algorithm-spices/source/patterns_for_coding_questions/fast_and_slow_pointers/index.rst

    Problem Challenge 1
    Palindrome LinkedList (medium)
    Given the head of a Singly LinkedList, write a method to check if the LinkedList is a palindrome or not.
    Your algorithm should use constant space and the input LinkedList should be in the original form once the algorithm is finished.
-The algorithm should have O(N)O(N) time complexity where ‘N’ is the number of nodes in the LinkedList.
+The algorithm should have O(N) time complexity where ‘N’ is the number of nodes in the LinkedList.
    Example 1:
    Input: 2 -> 4 -> 6 -> 4 -> 2 -> null
    Output: true